 Doug doing what he loves best in his Baja workshop

-I won't spend too much time here giving the full story behind Doug MacCadam and his Norton motorcycle rebuild business "Dougs Baja Nortons" - far better that you click on the link and read the full interesting story on Doug's own site here
+I won't spend too much time here giving the full story behind Doug MacCadam and his Norton motorcycle rebuild business "Dougs Baja Nortons" - far better that you go to Doug's own site and read the full interesting story.

 Suffice to say that Doug approached me to assist in producing some publicity material to help promote his business - and I welcomed the chance to assist.